apache/spark/docs/sql-ref-syntax-ddl-create-table-like.md

 --Create table using an exsisting table
 CREATE TABLE Student_Dupli like Student;

+--Create table like using a data source
+CREATE TABLE Student_Dupli like Student USING CSV;

 --Table is created as external table at the location specified CREATE TABLE Student_Dupli like Student location  '/root1/home';

+--Create table like using a rowformat
+CREATE TABLE Student_Dupli like Student
+  ROW FORMAT DELIMITED FIELDS TERMINATED BY ','
+  STORED AS TEXTFILE
+  TBLPROPERTIES ('owner'='xxxx');

 {% endhighlight %}